-- Prerequisite: Admission into the Nursing program, NURS-1455 with grade C or better, and NURS-1465. - Corequisite: NURS-2145, NURS-2155 (replaces but does not equate to NURS-2630) This patient-centered clinical course helps students develop skills in providing and managing nursing care.
+- Prerequisite: Admission into the Nursing program, NURS-1456 with grade C or better, and NURS-1475. - Corequisite: NURS-2146, NURS-2156 (replaces NURS-2165) This patient-centered clinical course helps students develop skills in providing and managing nursing care.
 Utilizing the nursing process, the student will develop critical thinking skills, communication skills, application of technology, and professional responsibility while safely caring for mothers and their families during the childbearing cycle.
 New skills emphasized during this rotation include infant assessment, evaluating electronic fetal monitoring data, and supporting new families during their childbirth experience.
 This course is graded on a pass/fail basis.
 Students are required to pass this course to progress in the program.
-(15 contact hrs per week for 8 wks) Center Campus.
+(9 contact hrs per week for 8 wks) Center Campus

-NURS-2245-Intermediate Adult Medical-Surgical Nursing A-1.50 credit hours
+NURS-2245 - Intermediate Adult Medical-Surgical Nursing A - 1.50 credit hours

-- Prerequisite: Admission into the Nursing program, NURS-2155 with grade C or better, and NURS-2165. - Corequisite: NURS-2265 (replaces but does not equate to NURS-2510) This theory course focuses on planning safe, culturally-diverse, patient-centered nursing care for patients experiencing problems related to the cardiovascular and hematologic systems.
+- Prerequisite: Admission into the Nursing program, NURS-2156 with grade C or better, and NURS-2175. - Corequisite: NURS-2265 (replaces but does not equate to NURS-2510) This theory course focuses on planning safe, culturally-diverse, patient-centered nursing care for patients experiencing problems related to the cardiovascular and hematologic systems.
 It emphasizes using evidence-based practice and quality improvement initiatives to develop critical thinking skills in caring for patients and their families.
 (6 contact hrs per week for 4 wks) Center Campus.

-NURS-2255-Intermediate Adult Medical-Surgical Nursing B-1.50 credit hours
+NURS-2255 - Intermediate Adult Medical-Surgical Nursing B - 1.50 credit hours